-- b) But a weak grasp of the nature of God's attribute of glory will mean that worship is not a priority in my life. - c) In particular, I will not realize the importance of praise.
-If I pray, my prayer life will consist mainly in making petitions and confessions. - 3.
-When I forget God's glory, I tend to think that the key to my life is to build myself up and seek self-esteem. - a) The doctrine of God's glory reminds me that ultimately my deepest needs will not be met through seeking self-esteem, but through seeking God-esteem. - b) C. S. Lewis said, "Aim mainly at heaven and you get earth thrown in.
-Aim mainly at earth and you get neither." - c) So we could paraphrase: "Aim mainly at God-esteem, and self-esteem will flow rather naturally.
+Third, when I forget God's glory I tend to think the key to my life is to build myself up and seek self-esteem.
+The doctrine of God's glory reminds me that ultimately my deepest needs will not be met through seeking self-esteem, but through seeking God-esteem.
+C.S.Lewis said somewhere, "Aim mainly at heaven and you get earth thrown in.
+Aim mainly at earth and you get neither."
+So we could paraphrase: "Aim mainly at God-esteem, and self-esteem will flow rather naturally.
 Aim mainly at self-esteem and you will get neither."
-We will understand this dynamic more as the course of lessons proceeds. - 4.
-When I forget God's glory, I may forget the value of individual persons. - a) Every human being is of infinite value and worth because each of us is made "in the image" of God. - b) To deface the image of a great person is to show dishonor to that great person him or herself. - c) So God holds murderers accountable because every human being has assaulted God's glory (See Genesis 9). - d) The glory of God, then, is the basis for treating every human being with justice and dignity. - b) What mistaken thoughts, distorted emotions or wrong practices result when I forget the reason God created the world and us? - 1.
-When I forget this, I may lose the ground-note of celebration and joy that should characterize our lives. - a) The Trinity "rejoiced" the universe into being!
-(Or perhaps we could say the Trinity "sang" the universe into being.
-Compare the creation stories of C.S.
-Lewis in The Magician's Nephew and J.R.R.
+We will understand this dynamic more as the course of lessons proceeds.

+Fourth, when I forget God's glory I may forget the value of individual persons.
+Every human being is of infinite value and worth because each of us is made "in the image" of God.
+To deface the image of a great person is to show dishonor to the great person him or herself.
+So God holds murderers accountable because every human being has assaulted God's glory (See Genesis 9.)
+The glory of God, then, is the basis for treating every human being with justice and dignity.

+b) What mistaken thoughts, distorted emotions, or wrong practices result when I forget the reason God created the world and us?

+First, when I forget this I may lose the ground-note of celebration and joy that should characterize our lives.
+The Trinity 'rejoiced' the world into being!
+(Or perhaps we could say the Trinity 'sang' the world into being.
+Compare the 'creation stories' of C.S.
+Lewis in The Magician's Nephew and of J.R.R.
 Tolkien in The Silmarillion.)

-- b) Creation was the off-shoot of their adoration, love and enjoyment of one another's glory and beauty. - c) So then we were basically made to praise, enjoy and appreciate the glory of God, that glory which is seen: - i. in nature around us, - ii. in human beings made in God's image, - iii. in the salvation we have experienced, - iv. and ultimately in God's own face. - d) This is why C.S.
-Lewis says that praise is "inner health made audible."
-We should have a natural instinct to affirm what is good in others, and to enjoy and appreciate what is good in our environment and in our life. - e) We should have a ground-note of joy and gratitude running through our lives. - i.
-Perfectionism and a critical spirit can drain our lives of what we were created for. - ii.
-Disproportionate self-criticism can be terribly damaging. - iii.
-Many Christians believe it is more spiritual to find the fault in everything, but that is only a means to the ultimate end of joy. - 2.
-When I forget this, I may underestimate the importance of human community. - a) In all other views of the world and of God, loving relationships are not intrinsic to the being of the universe. - b) But the Christian view of God is that God himself is a community; he is a cosmic friendship! - i.
-God's intra-Trinitarian love and friendship is the basis of all reality. - ii.
-All things created were created in the image of this mutual love. - c) This means that relationships deep, personal, intimate are good in themselves.
+At any rate, creation was the offshoot of their adoration, love, and enjoyment of one another's glory and beauty.
+So then we were basically made to praise, enjoy, and appreciate the glory of God-- that glory which is seen a) in nature around us, b) in human beings made in God's image, c) in the salvation we have experienced, d) and ultimately in God's own face.
+This is why C.S.
+Lewis says that praise is "inner health made audible..."
+We should have a natural instinct to affirm what is good in others, and to enjoy and appreciate what is good in our environment and in our life.
+We should have a 'ground-note' of joy and gratitude running through our lives.
+Perfectionism and a critical spirit can drain our lives of what we were created for.
+Disproportionate self-criticism can be terribly damaging.
+Many Christians believe it is more spiritual to find the fault in everything, but that is only a means to the ultimate end of joy.

+Second, when I forget this I may under-estimate the importance of human community.
+In all other views of the world and of God loving relationships are not intrinsic to the being of the universe.
+But the Christians view of God is that God himself is a community--he is a cosmic friendship!
+God's intra-Trinitarian love and friendship is the basis of all reality.
+All things created were created in the image of this mutual love.
+This means that relationships--deep, personal, intimate--are a good in themselves.
 They are not to be seen as ways to get ahead, as ways just to network and connect to people who can open doors for you.
-They are ends in themselves. - d) Community is what the universe and life is all about.
+They are ends in themselves.
+Community is what the universe is all about, what life is all about.